 - If, on the other hand, the consolidated tax group is not mainly active in the extractive industry as set down in § 341 r No. 1 HGB, the tax payments made by the parent company may be allocated on a voluntary basis.
 Otherwise, details of the tax payments made by the parent company will be omitted.

 The results of the collection of payments substantiate the major practical importance of consolidated tax groups in the taxation of groups of companies.
 In various cases concerning the companies participating in the reporting, details of the taxes paid by the parent company are consequently omitted (cf. the remarks on the payments made in Payment flows 2018).

 The MSG has also decided to follow the commercial law perspective for EITI purposes regarding the recording of tax payments made by tax groups.

-Therefore, lease payments made by companies to government agencies are included in data collection, as in the second German EITI report, but are not subject to separate quality assurance.
-Like in the first and second D-EITI reports, the total amount of lease payments, which are generally collected via the municipalities’ treasuries, plays only a minor role in the 2018 reporting year compared to the total amount of reported payments.
-The amount of the reported lease payments of €2 million and their contents are comparable to the reporting years 2016 and 2017.
+Lease payments by companies to government agencies are therefore recorded as part of the data collection (no change here from the third German EITI report), but are not subject to separate quality assurance.
+The total amount of the lease payments, which are generally collected via the municipalities’ revenue offices, only plays a subordinate role in the 2020 reporting year when compared to the overall amount of the reported payments (this was also the case in the most recent D-EITI reports) and was at the same level as in the 2019 reporting year.

-The regulations under commercial law on the preparation of (corporate) payment reports stipulate that the companies concerned must report payments made in a reporting year in an amount of €100,000.00 or more per government agency (cf. § 341t (4) HGB).
-A government agency to which an amount less than €100,000.00 was paid in the reporting period does not need to be disclosed.
+The commercial regulations for the preparation of (consolidated group) payment reports stipulate that the companies concerned must report payments of €100,000 and upwards made to individual government agencies per reporting year (cf. § 341 t(4) HGB).
+A government agency to which less than €100,000 has been paid during the reporting period does not have to be included.